gebeyehu08/Objective_Data-analytics-python/bach/docs/source/bach/core-concepts.rst

 Use a data sample to limit the data queried
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Querying big datasets can be slow on less scalable databases, and on cloud databases it can be very expensive.
+Querying big datasets can be very costly in both time and money.
 To get a smaller sample of the current DataFrame, use :py:meth:`DataFrame.get_sample()`:

 .. code-block:: console

     table_name = 'example-project.writable_dataset.table_name'
-    df.get_sample(table_name, sample_percentage=10)
+    df = df.get_sample(table_name, sample_percentage=10)

-This creates a permanent table, so make sure you have a write access.
+This creates a permanent table with 10% of the current data of the DataFrame.
+The DataFrame `df` will use this new table in all later operations.
+One can use :py:meth:`DataFrame.get_unsampled()` to switch the source table for the DataFrame back to the original table, without undoing any of the operations that have been done since the sample was created.

 Use temporary tables to limit query complexity
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^